Associate PI Scheme - FAQs

 How do I apply to become an Associate PI Trainee?

-3. Apply to join the scheme by completing the Associate PI Scheme Applicant Registration Form.
+3. Apply to join the scheme by completing the Associate PI Scheme application form: Apply to become and Associate PI trainee

-4. Your application will be checked against our eligibility criteria and approval will be sought from your local PI via email.
+4. We will check your application against our eligibility criteria and will email your local PI for approval

 5. Once we have the approval from your local PI, you will receive an email confirming your place on the scheme.
 This is when you can begin your 6 month tenure.